-To put our natural experiment into perspective, it is shortly helpful to discuss some important aspects of the history of Alsace and Lorraine.
+To put our natural experiment into perspective, it is helpful to briefly discuss some important aspects of the history in the Alsace and Lorraine regions.
 Both regions have been autonomous political entities as far back as the 7th century.
-After the Treaty of Verdun, Lorraine became a part of Middle Francia and Alsace of East Francia.
-Under Charles the Bald, all of modern Lorraine became a part of the Duchy of Lotharingia.
+Under Charles the Bald, all of modern Lorraine was first united as a part of the Duchy of Lotharingia.
 Over the centuries, both regions developed strong regional identities with specific traditions and norms.
-After the Thirty Years' War (1618-1648) all of Alsace and the Lorrainian cities of Metz, Verdun and Toul were ceded to France in the Treaty of Westphalia.
-The rest of Lorraine was given to the French Crown through the Treaty of Vienna (1738) and effectively became French in 1767.
-At the time of the France-Prussian War in 1870/71, Alsace and Lorraine had thus been a part of France for more than a century and were exposed to the same nation building policies by Napoleon and other central French leaders.
+After the Thirty Years' War (1618-1648), the Treaty of Westphalia ceded the Lorrainian cities of Metz, Verdun and Toul and all of Alsace to France.
+The rest of Lorraine effectively became French in 1767.
+Thus, at the time of the Franco-Prussian War in 1870/71, Alsace and Lorraine had been French for more than a century and were exposed to the same degree to nation building policies of Napoleon and other French leaders.